thakurinbox/npm/README.md

 ```

 ## async
 Async is a utility module which provides straight-forward, powerful functions for working with asynchronous JavaScript.
 It is originally designed for use with Node.js.
+You can read more on [async](https://www.npmjs.com/package/async)

 ###### Install async and save it in your packages
 ```